omofolarin/fill-pdf/README.md

 fill-pdf fill --template template.pdf --data fields.json --output filled.pdf --text-overflow cutoff
 ```

+**When to use each mode:**

+- **`overflow` (default)**:
+  - Best for forms where complete data preservation is critical
+  - Full text remains extractable even if visually cut off
+  - Useful for legal documents, contracts, or data archival
+  - Example: Long addresses, detailed descriptions, legal disclaimers

+- **`cutoff`**:
+  - Best for forms with strict visual requirements
+  - Ensures what you see matches what's stored in the PDF
+  - Useful for printed forms, official documents, or fixed-format templates
+  - Example: Name fields, short codes, standardized forms

 **Field-level override** (takes precedence over global flag):
 ```json
 [